travelmarx/scrapbook101/docs/about-this-site.md

 ### Update Layout

-We were inspired by the collapible sidebar navigation examples on [Bootstrapious][strapious] and created a mutant between what we had and what was suggested on Bootstrapious.
+We were inspired by the collapsible sidebar navigation examples on [Bootstrapious][strapious] and created a cross between what we had and what was suggested on Bootstrapious.
 The changes were made to the [Jekyll Layouts page][jek6] `_layouts\default.html`.

 [ghp]: https://pages.github.com/